 US calls on all parties ‘to refrain from violence’

+The State Department deputy, Mark Toner, told reporters that the United States was “disturbed” by reports of violence at the May 6 demonstration and the arrest of several opposition activists.
 “We are disturbed by images of police mistreatment of peaceful protesters both during the protests and after detentions,” Toner stated “At the same time we are also concerned by reports of violence perpetrated against law enforcement by a small group of protesters.
 And we call on all parties to refrain from violence and strongly urge the authorities to respect the rights of freedom of assembly and speech”.

 ‘Level of police violence in OWS protests much higher than in Moscow demos’